Darvish: Gurriel chat not needed after gesture

-LOS ANGELES -- Yu Darvish didn't think it was necessary to meet with Yuli Gurriel after the Houston Astros first baseman's racist gesture toward the Dodgers pitcher.
+LOS ANGELES -- Yu Darvish says he didn't think it was necessary to meet with Yuli Gurriel after the Houston Astros first baseman's racist gesture toward the Dodgers pitcher.

 Gurriel contacted the Dodgers and told them he wanted to meet with the pitcher in person and apologize.

-Major League Baseball suspended Gurriel for the first five games next season for pulling on the corners of his eyes after homering off Darvish during Houston's 5-3 win Friday.
+Major League Baseball suspended Gurriel for the first five games next season for pulling on the corners of his eyes after homering off Darvish during Houston's 5-3 victory Friday in Game 3 of the World Series.
 The Cuba-born player also used a derogatory Spanish term in reference to Darvish, who was born in Japan.

-"I told him, 'Hey, you don't have to do that, because you made a comment, and like I'm not that mad," Darvish said Tuesday through a translator.
+"I told him, 'Hey, you don't have to do that, because you made a comment, and, like, I'm not that mad,'" Darvish said Tuesday through a translator.
 "So I really didn't care much about that."

-Darvish said a Dodgers employee informed him about Gurriel's gesture, which was caught on television, after the Astros' 5-3 win in Game 3 in Houston.
+Darvish said a Dodgers employee informed him about Gurriel's gesture, which was caught on television, after Game 3.

 "I didn't think it was going to be this big of a deal," Darvish said.
 "But to me I wasn't that frustrated at that point when I saw it the first time."